CrunchyData/postgres-operator/docs/content/installation/other/ansible/installing-operator.md

 # Installing

-The following assumes the proper [prerequisites are satisfied](/installation/install-with-ansible/prerequisites/) we can now install the PostgreSQL Operator.
+The following assumes the proper [prerequisites are satisfied][ansible-prerequisites] we can now install the PostgreSQL Operator.

-The commands should be run in the directory where the Crunchy PostgreSQL Operator playbooks is stored.
-See the `ansible` directory in the Crunchy PostgreSQL Operator project for the inventory file, main playbook and ansible roles.
+The commands should be run in the directory where the Crunchy PostgreSQL Operator playbooks are stored.
+See the `installers/ansible` directory in the Crunchy PostgreSQL Operator project for the inventory file, main playbook and ansible roles.

 ## Installing on Linux